-From a slightly misinformed challenge between 15 men to the worldwide television spectacular it is now, the Hawaii Ironman has come a long way in 42 years.
-Now, for the first year since it started, the Ironman World Championship won’t happen—canceled due to the COVID-19 pandemic.
-With no race on the horizon, two Iron-experts look back and walk us through some key events that shaped this race.
+From a slightly misinformed challenge between 15 men to the worldwide television spectacular it is now, the Hawaii Ironman has come a long way over the years.
+As we gear up for the return of the Ironman World Championship in Kona after a three-year hiatus due to the COVID-19 pandemic, two Iron-experts look back and walk us through some key events that shaped this race.

 If You Can Walk By Wednesday